Raj-Vasoya-Simform/Angular-Practical-9/README.md

 you can also use the following commands:

 For production build:`ng build --configuration production`.

-For staging build: `ng build --configuration staging`
+For staging build: `ng build --configuration staging`.

 The build artifacts will be stored in the `dist/` directory.